 Wait, is this a tin whistle, penny whistle, or an Irish whistle guide?

-Just to avoid confusion with the terminology, tin whistle, pennywhistle, and Irish whistle means the same six-hole woodwind instrument.
+To avoid confusion with the terminology: tin whistle, pennywhistle, and Irish whistle mean the same six-hole woodwind instrument.
 The tin whistle is the most common name.
 However, some people tend to call it differently.

-Initially, the traditional Irish tin whistle was made of tin, and it consists of two pieces: a plastic fipple (mouthpiece) and a tin body (tube).
-However, you may already be aware of whistles made from various materials, such as ABS plastic, brass, nickel, aluminum, wood.
+Initially, the traditional Irish tin whistle was made of tin, and it consisted of two pieces: a plastic fipple (mouthpiece) and a tin body (tube).
+However, you may already know about whistle models made from various materials, such as ABS plastic, brass, nickel, aluminum, wood.
 And a plethora of its variations and combinations.

 Well, that’s it, let’s get started!